TiffanyObi/ios-structs-classes-lab/README.md

 bilbo.homePlanet = "Saturn"
 ```

+Answer: No. these three lines of code will not work because bilbo was made a constant using let.

 Change the declaration of `bilbo` so that the above three lines of code **do** work:

+var bilbo = Alien(name: "Bilbo", height: 1.67, homePlanet: "Venus")

 ## Question 3